sigstore/sigstore-website/README.md

 We use Tailwind for our css which uses SASS, and it is highly configurable from the smallest config option(type sizes) through to more larger config(variables for hover states and buttons).
 It is a styleguide for the front-end and it borrows the same idea that you get within design systems.

 ["Go read about tailwind"](https://tailwindcss.com/)

+## How to Get Involved?

+The sigstore welcomes contributions.
+You can submit an issue or pull request if you have an idea for a new feature or a bug fix.
+Please read the [Contributor Guidelines](/CONTRIBUTORS.md) as well.

 ## Security